CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.5-pull_requests.md

 #### Approve the pull request

-Go back to the browser tab or window in which you were logged in as "Jordan" user.
+Go back to the browser window in which you are logged in as "Jordan" user.

 Refresh the pull request page to get the updates from the changes above.